hackergrrl/blob-store-replication-stream/README.md

 Valid `opts` include:

+- `mode`:
+  - `'sync'`: (default) entries will sent and fetched. the two stores will contain the same blobs post-replication
-- `mode`: if set to `'pull'` entries will only be fetched, not sent
+  - `'pull'`: entries will only be fetched, not sent
+  - `'push'`: entries will only be sent, not fetched

 ## Install